-- High Temperature Life This test is performed to evaluate the long-term reliability and life characteristics of the die.
+- 1. High Temperature Life This test is performed to evaluate the long-term reliability and life characteristics of the die.
 It is defined by the Military Standard from which it is derived as a "Die-Related Test" and is contained in the Group C Quality Conformance Tests.
 Because of the acceleration factor induced by higher temperatures, data representing a large number of equivalent hours at a normal temperature of 70°C can be accumulated in a reasonable period of time.
-Xilinx performs its High Temperature Life test at a higher temperature, 145°C, than the more common industry practice of 125°C. For comparison, the Reliability Testing Data Summary in Table 2 gives the equivalent testing hours at 125°C. - 2.
-Blased Moisture Life This test is performed to evaluate the reliability of the die under conditions of longterm exposure to severe, high-moisture environments which could cause corrosion.
+Xilinx performs its High Temperature Life test at a higher temperature, 145°C. For comparison, the Reliability Testing Data Summary in Table 2 gives the equivalent testing hours at 125°C. - 2.
+Biased Moisture Life This test is performed to evaluate the reliability of the die under conditions of long-term exposure to severe, high-moisture environments which could cause corrosion.
 Although it clearly stresses the package as well, this test is typically grouped under the die-related tests.
 The device is operated at maximum-rated voltage, 5.5 VDC, and is exposed to a temperature of 85°C and a relative humidity of 85% throughout the test.